AjeyPaiK/chaos/README.md

 # Chaos - Lorenz Attractor Watch Face for Watchy

 A mesmerizing watch face for the Watchy ESP32 smartwatch featuring a real-time evolving Lorenz attractor pattern.
-Watch the beautiful chaos unfold on your wrist with a continuously updating 3D trajectory that rotates and evolves every 3 seconds.
+Watch the beautiful chaos unfold on your wrist with a continuously updating 3D trajectory that rotates and evolves.
+Includes moon phase display and sunrise/sunset times based on your location.

 ![Chaos Watchy Demo](examples/gifs/chaos_watchy_demo.gif)